ky-rafaels/ca-vs-papk/README.md

-# Building the same image with Chainguard Custom Assembly and Private APK
+# Building images with Chainguard Custom Assembly vs Private APK

 # Create a plugin using custom-assembly